Joao4569/random-trivia/README.md

 Random Trivia is an interactive front-end site that provides the user with a fun trivia game that allows users to select a username and select trivia questions from 3 different categories, while keeping score of how many questions were answered correctly and incorectly and dispalying a final result at the end of a game.

-The site will be useful by providing users with an interactive, intertaining and fun trivia game that is responsive to all their devices and allows them to actively engage with the data while keeping track of their results.
+The site will be useful by providing users with an interactive, entertaining and fun trivia game that is responsive to all their devices and allows them to actively engage with the data while keeping track of their results.

 The site owner's goal is to provide a challenging, fun and entertaining quiz to their online users.